Updated with New Information On

 So, let’s delve into this in a little more detail!

 Not to mention, Mexico’s home to tons of certified organic coffee growers.
-You may have seen one or two of these in Northern American specialty coffee menus.
+You may have seen one or two flavors of coffee from Mexico in these in Northern American specialty menus

 So, when we talk about ‘organic,’ we mean beans that aren’t tainted by:

 This is super important for ensuring the integrity of the coffee bean stays intact and exudes the best possible taste- delicious!